 A student who is a matriculant in a catalog program is expected to complete and pass the courses for which he or she is registered during a given semester.
-A student who fails or withdraws from more than two courses during a semester may be placed on academic probation or suspended by the Dean of Academic Affairs in consultation with the Academic Advisor and appropriate Department Chair.
+A student who fails or withdraws from more than two courses during a semester may be placed on academic probation or suspended by the Dean of Academic Affairs.